-TQS Competency Indicators Competency 1 Fostering Effective Relationships A teacher builds positive and productive relationships with students, parents/quardians, peers and others in the school and local community to support student learning.
-Indicators Acting consistently with fairness, respect and integrity; Demonstrating empathy and a genuine caring for others; Providing culturally appropriate and meaningful opportunities for students and for parents/guardians, as partners in education, to support student learning; With support from the Cooperating Teacher, inviting First Nations, Métis and Inuit parents/ guardians, Elders/ knowledge keepers, cultural advisors and local community members into the school and classroom; With support from the Cooperating Teacher, collaborating with community service professionals, including mental health, social services, justice, health and law enforcement; and Honouring cultural diversity and promoting intercultural understanding.
-Summary Comments based on Indicators above.
+COMPETENCY 1: Fostering Effective Relationships

+A teacher builds positive and productive relationships with students, parents/guardians, peers and others in the school and local community to support student learning.

+- Acting consistently with fairness, respect and integrity; - Demonstrating empathy and a genuine caring for others; - Providing culturally appropriate and meaningful opportunities for students and for parents/guardians, as partners in education, to support student learning; - With support from the Cooperating Teacher, inviting First Nations, Métis and Inuit parents/ guardians, Elders/ knowledge keepers, cultural advisors and local community members into the school and classroom; - With support from the Cooperating Teacher, collaborating with community service professionals, including mental health, social services, justice, health and law enforcement; and - Honouring cultural diversity and promoting intercultural understanding.

-Competency 2 Engaging in Career-Long Learning A teacher engages in career-long professional learning and ongoing critical reflection to improve teaching and learning.
-Indicators Collaborating with the Cooperating Teacher to build personal and collective professional capacities and expertise; Actively seeking out feedback to enhance teaching practice; Building capacity to support student success in inclusive, welcoming, caring, respectful and safe learning environments; Making connections between on-campus/virtual course work and practicum experiences; Attending to one's own understanding of First Nations, Métis and Inuit worldviews, cultural beliefs, languages and values as opportunities are presented; and Maintaining an awareness of emerging technologies to enhance knowledge and inform practice.
-Summary Comments based on Indicators above.
+COMPETENCY 2: Engaging in Career-Long Learning

+A teacher engages in career-long professional learning and ongoing critical reflection to improve teaching and learning.

+- Collaborating with the Cooperating Teacher to build personal and collective professional capacities and expertise; - Actively seeking out feedback to enhance teaching practice; - Building capacity to support student success in inclusive, welcoming, caring, respectful and safe learning environments; - Making connections between on-campus/virtual course work and practicum experiences; - Attending to one's own understanding of First Nations, Métis and Inuit worldviews, cultural beliefs, languages and values as opportunities are presented; and - Maintaining an awareness of emerging technologies to enhance knowledge and inform practice.

-Demonstrating a Professional Body of Knowledge
+COMPETENCY 3: Demonstrating a Professional Body of Knowledge